Museum of the Bible Korea Discipleship Why Korea Vision News / Events Give Now →

 A Movement, Not an Institution

-CrossCulture Community Foundation (CCF) was established in Texas in 2019 as a 501(c)(3) nonprofit, and in March 2026 was established as an unincorporated association in Seoul, Korea, currently pursuing 사단법인 incorporation under the Ministry of Culture, Sports and Tourism.
+CrossCulture Community Foundation (CCF) was established in Texas in 2019 as a 501(c)(3) nonprofit, and in March 2026 was established in Seoul, Korea as an unincorporated association called CrossCulture Community (CC), currently pursuing 사단법인 incorporation as a religious association under the Ministry of Culture, Sports and Tourism.

 Our founder, Dr. Bill R. Majors, has lived and worked in Seoul since June 1, 1982.
-CrossCulture Community is his vision — a center where the Bible is honored as the universal heritage of all humanity.
+CrossCulture Community is his vision — a movement where the Bible is honored as the universal heritage of all humanity, and people are individually and socially growing in awareness of the Bible's importance through online discipleship training.

 Meet Bill Majors